-- 3.01 Use of University computers must comply with Federal and State law and University policies.
-University computing facilities and accounts are to be used for the University-related activities for which they are assigned.
-When users cease to be members of the academic community (such as by graduating or ceasing employment) or when persons are assigned to a new position and/or responsibilities within the University, the access authorization of such person will be reviewed and may be altered.
-Users whose relationships with the University change may not use computers and computing resources, facilities, accounts, access codes, privileges, or information for which they are not authorized in their new relation to the University. - 3.02 Users may use only their own computer accounts.
+- 3.01 Use of digital technology at the university must comply with federal and state law and university policies.
+University digital technology and O-Key accounts are to be used for the university-related activities for which they are assigned.
+When users cease to be members of the academic community, such as by graduating or ceasing employment, or when persons are assigned to a new position and/or responsibilities within the university, the access authorization of such person will be reviewed and may be altered.
+Users whose relationships with the university change may not use digital technology, facilities, accounts, access codes, privileges, or information for which they are not authorized in their new role at the university. - 3.02 Users may use only their own O-Key accounts.
 The negligence or naivete of another user in revealing an account name or password is not considered authorized use.
-Convenience of file or printer sharing is not sufficient reason for sharing a computer account.
-Users are personally responsible for all use of their computer account(s). - 3.03 Appropriate use of computing and networking resources includes instruction, independent study, authorized research, independent research, communications, and official work of the offices, units, recognized student and campus organizations, and agencies of the University.
-Computing facilities, services, and networks may not be used in connection with compensated outside work for the benefit of organizations unrelated to the University except in connection with scholarly pursuits (such as faculty publishing activities), or in a purely incidental way.
-State law generally prohibits the use of University computing and network facilities for personal gain or profit, and use of computing resources for unauthorized commercial purposes, unauthorized personal gain, or any illegal activities.
+Convenience of file or printer sharing is not sufficient reason for sharing an O-Key account.
+Users are personally responsible for all use of their O-Key account. - 3.03 Appropriate use of digital technology and networking resources includes instruction, independent study, authorized research, independent research, communications, and official work of the offices, units, recognized student and campus organizations, and agencies of the university.
+Digital technology, services, and networks may not be used in connection with compensated outside work for the benefit of organizations unrelated to the university except in connection with scholarly pursuits, such as faculty publishing activities, or in a purely incidental way.
+State law prohibits the use of university digital technology and network facilities for personal gain or profit, and use of digital technology resources for unauthorized commercial purposes, unauthorized personal gain, or any illegal activities.